Israeli killing of 15-year-old Palestinian girl in West Bank casts light on civilian casualties

 Witness accounts and surveillance videos suggest there were no clashes at that time on her street and that the fighting between Palestinian militants and Israeli forces was unfolding some 650 meters (700 yards) west of her home.

-The killing of Sadeel — one of 12 Palestinians under the age of 16 killed by Israeli fire in the West Bank this year, according to a tally by The Associated Press — has renewed scrutiny of the military’s record of causing civilian casualties as violence surges in the occupied territory.
-The army launched a widespread campaign into Palestinian towns and cities last year in response to a wave of Palestinian attacks inside Israel.
+The killing of Sadeel — one of 12 Palestinians under the age of 16 killed by Israeli fire in the West Bank this year, according to a tally by The Associated Press — has sparked condemnation from rights groups and renewed scrutiny of the military’s record of causing civilian casualties.
+The army launched a widespread campaign into Palestinian towns last year in response to a wave of Palestinian attacks inside Israel.

 So far this year, nearly 140 Palestinians have been killed by Israeli fire in the West Bank, according to the AP’s count, almost half of them affiliated with militant groups.
 The army says that number is much higher.
 But civilians have also been killed, including a 2-year-old boy earlier this month and a 15-year-old boy in last week’s same Jenin camp raid.
 His death is also under military review.

-“We’re not just talking about Sadeel’s death, we’re talking about daily killings and no accountability that could serve as a way to prevent Israel from killing more civilians in the future,” said Shawan Jabarin, director of Al Haq, a Palestinian human rights group
+“We’re not just talking about Sadeel’s death, we’re talking about daily killings and no accountability that could serve as a way to prevent Israel from killing more civilians in the future,” said Shawan Jabarin, director of Al Haq, a Palestinian human rights group.

 The Israeli army often accuses Palestinian militants of endangering civilians by using residential areas for cover.
-It gave no explanation for Sadeel’s death, two days after the shooting, saying the circumstances are “under examination.”
+It gave no explanation for Sadeel’s death, saying the circumstances are “under examination.”

 Sadeel’s family believes the bullet that killed her likely came from an Israeli army jeep rumbling down their quiet street that morning, according to surveillance footage.
 Two motorists, a woman in her 30s and a young man, were wounded when they came under fire from the same jeep, neighbors said.

 The last video taken on Sadeel’s phone shows a similar military jeep moving along a dusty road some 200 meters (yards) from where she stood.
 It remains unclear whether it was the same jeep.
 Minutes after she posted the clip to Telegram, she was lying in her driveway, brain-dead.
+Two days later, she died.

 The Israeli military declined to answer multiple questions about the military vehicles.
 Without mentioning Sadeel, the army said its arrest operation had sparked a “massive exchange of fire with terrorists” and that Israeli forces had opened fire on gunmen and those throwing explosive devices.